Wolfram: Load a Package or File

 Example.
 Load File in Current Notebook Dir

-(* load a file, where the file is in the same dir as the current notebook *)
+(* load a file that is in the current notebook dir *)

 Example.
 Load File in Current Script Dir

-(* load a file, where the file is in the same dir as the running script *)
+(* load a file that is in the same dir as the running script *)

 Load a Package by Context Name